 A second microsimulation model will be developed to estimate consumption tax revenues.
 This model uses consumer units (CUs, roughly equivalent to households) as the primary unit of analysis.
 Development of this model will follow seven steps:

 Create the base data set.
-The base data set will consist of survey data from the Consumer Expenditures Survey.
-Each observation has demographic characteristics, including age, race, ethnicity, and gender.
-We will create an “age group” and “income group” variable for each as well as a variable that identifies income group by age.
+Using the Consumer Expenditure Survey (CES), we will group individual’s expenditure data based on their ages and incomes, as well as create a variable that identifies income group by age.
+For example, all expenditure data from White people aged 18-24 will be aggregated in to one group.

 Weight observations.
-The CES has sample weights that correct for sampling error based on known population-level demographic characteristics such as age, race, sex, and ethnicity, as well challenges that arise in sampling those living in group quarters.
-These weights may need to be adjusted such that the sum of weights for different subgroups reflect the demographic estimates used for projections.
+The CES has sample weights that correct for sampling error based on known population-level demographic characteristics such as age, race, sex, and ethnicity.
+To bring the CES estimates in line with existing North Carolina demographic data, new weights will be applied.
+We will sum the CPS weights for the age groups we construct and divide the weight in the state’s demographic data by the summed CES weight to get an alignment factor.

 Calculate weights for projection years to “age” the population.
 We will use demographic projections from the State Demographer to calculate ratios of the population size in each projection year to the reference year (2019) population for each age group.
 These weights will be applied to calculate the number of CUs that each observation represents.